Speedy Gonzales

-Speedy Gonzales is an animated cartoon character in the Warner Bros.
+Speedy Gonzales is a cartoon character in the Warner Bros.
 Looney Tunes and Merrie Melodies series of cartoons.
-He is portrayed as "The Fastest Mouse in all Mexico" with his major traits being the ability to run extremely fast, being quick-witted and heroic, and speaking with a Mexican accent.
+He is portrayed as "The Fastest Mouse in all Mexico" with his major traits being the ability to run extremely fast, being quick-witted, heroic, and speaking with a Mexican Spanish accent.
 He usually wears a yellow sombrero, white shirt and trousers (which was a common traditional outfit worn by men and boys of rural Mexican villages), and a red kerchief, similar to that of some traditional Mexican attires.
 There are 46 theatrical shorts that feature or star the character.